-To prevent confusion at the end of the day with pick ups, late arrivals, and children walking through the parking area, we are asking that children leaving the Learning Center wait with a teacher until their ride is here.
+To prevent confusion at the end of the day with pick-ups, late arrivals, and children walking through the parking area, we are asking that children leaving the Learning Center wait with a teacher until their ride is here.
 This will help us know more quickly when a child is in need of our help and attention to secure transportation.
-It hopefully will also insure that no child wanders behind a car unnoticed.
+It hopefully will also ensure that no child wanders behind a car unnoticed.

-We strongly encourage families to form car pools since we do have a parking and space problem at drop-off and pick-up time.
-However, the Learning Center staff must be notified of all car pool arrangements and must be notified in advance writing if anyone other than yourself or those on your emergency form is to pick up your child.
+We strongly encourage families to form carpools to conserve energy and minimize congestion at drop-off and pick-up time.
+However, the Learning Center staff must be notified of all carpool arrangements and must be notified in advance writing if anyone other than yourself or those on your emergency form is to pick up your child.
 Please also inform your child regularly of what their current carpool arrangement is.